CorySmith97/zRogue/README.txt

 === How to use? ===

 As of right now the build is only avaible for mac.
-In order to build you need to have the master branch of zig downloaded(zig 0.13.0).
+In order to build you need to have zig 0.12.1.
 Along with the latest version of zig, you need to have SDL2 downloaded at a system level.